Tooltips can play a big role in your web designs and that isn’t new anymore. Just use them correctly and they will help you improve user experience.

 Add the content you need to displayed as a pin with tooltip in

 <div class="pin" data-xpos="450" data-ypos="110">

 From now on, the jQuery will do the rest:

-* Based on the image dimension, the relative wrapper inherits the img's width and height. * The initial content you added will be hidden (this is done via CSS) and new elements will be appended based on initial content. * Also, the appended pins and tooltips will be positioned using the coordinates you added as HTML5 data attributes. * Then, using `mouseenter` and `mouseleave` events, the tooltips are displayed/hidden.
+* Based on the image dimension, the relative wrapper inherits the image's `width` and `height`. * The initial content you added will be hidden (this is done via CSS) and new elements will be appended based on initial content. * Also, the appended pins and tooltips will be positioned using the coordinates you added as HTML5 data attributes. * Then, using `mouseenter` and `mouseleave` events, the tooltips are displayed/hidden.

-I hope you enjoyed this tutorial and feel free to comment if you have any suggestion.
+I hope you enjoyed this tutorial and feel free to get in toch if you have any suggestions.
 Thanks for reading!